Skip to content

 You booked your first Reiki session.
 Now what?

 Most clients I see are nervous about doing it "wrong" — wearing the wrong thing, eating too much beforehand, not knowing what to think about during the session.
 The good news: there's almost nothing you can do wrong.
-Reiki is designed to work whether you're consciously participating or not.
-But a few small preparations will help your body drop in faster, which means more time spent in the deep healing zone and less time spent settling.
+Reiki is designed as a low-effort, fully clothed complementary practice.
+A few small preparations can help your body settle faster, which means more time spent in the deep rest zone and less time spent settling.

 Here's exactly how to prepare for your first 60-minute USUI Reiki session.